nextcloud/documentation/user_manual/user_2fa.rst

 Once you have enabled 2FA, your clients will no longer be able to connect with just your password unless they also have support for two-factor authentication.
+One example of a client which don't support 2FA include the Calendar app on MacOS.
 To solve this, you should generate device specific passwords for them.
 See :doc:`session_management` for more information on how to do this.